 For example, a book of business that's all Medicare Supplement is worth a lot more than a book that's all annuity.

 The Medicare Supplement book of business has recurring income, while the annuity book of business doesn't.
 Does the annuity business still have value?
 Absolutely!
 But does it have as much value as a Medicare Supplement business?
 No, it doesn't.

 How You Can Get Paid When You Sell Your Insurance Business

-There are essentially three ways to be paid when you sell your book of business:
+There are essentially three ways to get paid when you sell your book of business:

 - One lump sum

 We're exploring new ways, so nothing is off the table if you had another method in mind, but these are the three ways we're comfortable with so far.
 More to come on this subject, so stay tuned!